Pregnancy Disability Attorneys in Burbank

 A Pregnancy Disability Leave Law leave does not run concurrently with your rights for a 12-week leave under the California Family Rights Act.
 Rather, California Family Rights Act leave and pregnancy disability leave are two separate and distinct rights that employees have under California law.

-I just gave birth, can I take a California Family Rights Act leave, after I take a 4-month Pregnancy Disability Leave Law leave for my newborn child?
+I just gave birth.
+Can I take a California Family Rights Act leave after I take a 4-month Pregnancy Disability Leave Law leave for my newborn child?

 Yes, provided you are eligible for California Family Rights Act leave and have not already exhausted your California Family Rights Act leave, following a pregnancy disability leave, you will still have the right to take such leave of up to 12 weeks “for reason of the birth of her child, if the child has been born by this date.”
-Because every case is different, you should contact an employment law attorney in Burbank to discuss your specific situation.
-The Akopyan Law Firm provides complimentary case evaluations.
+Because every case is different, you should contact an employment law attorney in Los Angeles to discuss your specific situation.
+Akopyan Law Firm A.P.C. provides complimentary case evaluations.

 What is the maximum amount of time I can take for having just given birth to my baby?

-If you are eligible for California Family Rights Act leave, the maximum amount of both types of leave that is available to you is 4 months plus 12 work weeks (4 months of pregnancy disability leave under the Pregnancy Disability Leave Law, of which 12 weeks may also be Family Medical Leave Act leave plus 12 workweeks of California Family Rights Act leave).
+If you are eligible for California Family Rights Act leave, the maximum amount of both types of leave that is available to you is 4 months plus 12 work weeks (4 months of pregnancy disability leave under the Pregnancy Disability Leave Law, of which 12 weeks may also be Family Medical Leave Act leave, plus 12 workweeks of California Family Rights Act leave).

-What if my employer only has 3 employees, can I still take the 4-month Pregnancy Disability Leave Law leave?
+What if my employer only has 3 employees?
+Can I still take the 4-month Pregnancy Disability Leave Law leave?

 Only employers with 5 or more employees are “covered” employers under the Fair Employment and Housing Act.
 So, if your employer does not have 5 or more employees, it is not required to give you a 4-month Pregnancy Disability Leave Law leave.